pettersand/builder/devlog.md

 ## 22/01-24

 Still focusing on interview prep, and theory.
+Though ended the day with some work on my project.

 ### Worked On:
 1. Implementing Error & Confirmation handling